pymupdf/PyMuPDF/docs/document.rst

       :returns: *True* / *False*.
 As opposed to fields, which are stored in a central place of a PDF document, the existence of links / annotations can only be detected by parsing each page.
 These methods are tuned to do this efficiently and will immediately return, if the answer is *True* for a page.
 For PDFs with many thousand pages however, an answer may take some time [#f6]_ if no link, resp. no annotation is found.

+    .. method:: subset_fonts()

+      *(New in v1.18.7)*

+      PDF only: Investigate eligible fonts for their use by text in the document.
+If a font is supported and a size reduction is possible, a subset of that font is built with a reduced character set, and the respective text is rewritten.

+      Use this method immediately before saving the document.
+The following features and restrictions apply for the time being:

+      * Package `fontTools <https://pypi.org/project/fonttools/>`_  must be installed.
+It is required for creating the font subsets.
+      * Supported font types include only embedded OTF, TTF and WOFF that are not already subsets.
+      * The script directory must be available for writing temporary files during the subsetting process.
+      * All text using a subsetted font will be rewritten.
+Under typical circumstances this should lead to an identical appearance, but the following deviations are possible:

+        - Individual, by-character spacing is ignored, and resp. text is written with spacing as determined by the font.
+        - Rewritten text will always be visible: any previous restrictions like hidden text, optional content text, etc. are ignored.

+      The greatest benefit can probably achieved when creating new PDFs using large fonts.
+In these cases the amount of text is typically relatively small.
+Using this feature can reduce the embedded font by more than 95% easily.

     .. attribute:: outline

       Contains the first :ref:`Outline` entry of the document (or *None*).
 Can be used as a starting point to walk through all outline items.
 Accessing this property for encrypted, not authenticated documents will raise an *AttributeError*.

       :type: :ref:`Outline`

-    .. attribute:: isClosed
+    .. attribute:: is_closed

       *False* if document is still open.
 If closed, most other attributes and methods will have been deleted / disabled.
-In addition, :ref:`Page` objects referring to this document (i.e. created with :meth:`Document.loadPage`) and their dependent objects will no longer be usable.
+In addition, :ref:`Page` objects referring to this document (i.e. created with :meth:`Document.load_page`) and their dependent objects will no longer be usable.
 For reference purposes, :attr:`Document.name` still exists and will contain the filename of the original document (if applicable).

       :type: bool